John Neville (actor): The Old Vic

+Nottingham Playhouse

-In 1961, his weekly pay declining from £200 to £50, he joined the Nottingham Playhouse, becoming joint artistic director with Frank Dunlop and Peter Ustinov when the current Playhouse opened in 1963.
+In 1961, with Neville's weekly pay declining from £200 to £50, he joined the Nottingham Playhouse, becoming joint artistic director with Frank Dunlop and Peter Ustinov when the current Playhouse opened in 1963.
 It became one of Britain's leading regional repertory theatres.
 Though Dunlop and Ustinov soon left, Neville remained at the theatre until 1967, when he resigned over funding disputes with the local authority and the Arts Council.

+Director Richard Eyre once recalled that:

 Neville starred as the Duke of Marlborough in the BBC2 serial The First Churchills (1969), a major television role which also maintained his international profile when the show was broadcast as the very first Masterpiece Theatre series in the United States in 1971.
+He received good reviews in the musical adaptation of Lolita, called Lolita, My Love, which closed in Boston.

-Canada
+Move to Canada

-With his family, he left Britain for Canada in 1972, becoming a citizen there.
+With his family, Neville left Britain for Canada in 1972, becoming a citizen there.
 He devoted his later career to the Canadian theatre.
 He took up the post of artistic director at the Citadel Theatre in Edmonton, Alberta (1973–78), and later took similar positions with the Neptune Theatre in Halifax, Nova Scotia (1978–83) and other Canadian theatre companies, including as artistic director of the Stratford Festival of Canada from 1985 to 1989, while continuing his acting career.
 On top of his artistic decisions, Neville helped eliminate the Neptune's deficit with canny promotions, such as giving free tickets to the local taxi drivers and their families, correctly anticipating that recipients would enthusiastically discuss the theatre with passengers and tourists.

-Director Terry Gilliam cast him as the lead in The Adventures of Baron Munchausen (1988).
+Director Terry Gilliam cast Neville as the lead in The Adventures of Baron Munchausen (1988).
 In the film, Neville plays the character at three different stages of his life; in his 30s, his 50s and his 70s.
-From 1995 to 1998, Neville had a prominent recurring role in The X-Files television series as The Well Manicured Man, and in 1998, he reprised the role in the feature film The X-Files.
+From 1995 to 1998, Neville had a prominent recurring role in The X-Files television series as the Well-Manicured Man, and in 1998, he reprised the role in the feature film, The X-Files.
 Although he made numerous other television appearances and occasional film roles, the main focus of Neville's career was always on the theatre.

 In his later years, Neville had numerous cameo appearances in films, including primate of the Anglican Church in Australia in The Man Who Sued God and an admiral in the Earth Space Navy in The Fifth Element.
 He had a small role as Terrence in David Cronenberg's Spider (2002).
 Around the same time, he appeared with Vanessa Redgrave in the film adaptation of Crime and Punishment (also 2002).

 In 2003, Neville performed a stage reading of John Milton's Samson Agonistes, with Claire Bloom at Bryn Mawr College at the behest of poet Karl Kirchwey.
 He appeared in an episode of the soap opera Train 48 (2005) as the grandfather of Zach Eisler, who was played by his grandson Joe Dinicol.

-He was appointed a Member of the Order of Canada in 2006.
+Neville was appointed a Member of the Order of Canada in 2006.